mulkieran/justbytes/README.rst

 The size module supplies a set of named prefixes for both SI and binary units, for all non-fractional prefixes.
 Fractional prefixes are not defined.

-Constructing Sizes Programatically
+Constructing Ranges Programatically
 ----------------------------------
-New Size objects can be constructed from Size objects, numeric values, e.g., int or Decimal, or strings which represent such numeric values. strings may be used to represent fractional quantities, e.g., "1.2", but floats are disallowed.
+New Range objects can be constructed from Range objects, numeric values, e.g., int or Decimal, or strings which represent such numeric values. strings may be used to represent fractional quantities, e.g., "1.2", but floats are disallowed.

-The constructor takes an optional units specifier, which defaults to bytes for all numeric values, and to None for Size objects.
-The type of the unit specifier is a named prefix supplied by the size module or a Size object.
+The constructor takes an optional units specifier, which defaults to bytes for all numeric values, and to None for Range objects.
+The type of the unit specifier is a named prefix supplied by the size module or a Range object.

 Errors
 ------
-All errors raised by justbytes operations are subtypes of the SizeError class.
+All errors raised by justbytes operations are subtypes of the RangeError class.

 Alternative Packages
 --------------------